On determinant functors and $K$-theory: Determinant functors

-These categories were introduced by Waldhausen under the name of \emph{categories with cofibrations and weak equivalences} as a general setting where a reasonable $K$-theory can be defined extending Quillen's \cite[Section 1.2]{akts}.
+A \emph{Waldhausen category} $\C{W}$ is a category together with a distinguished zero object $0$ and two subcategories $\cof(\C W)$ and $\we(\C W)$ containing $\iso{\C{W}}$, whose morphisms are called \emph{cofibrations} $\into$ and \emph{weak equivalences} $\st{\sim}\r$, respectively.
+Some axioms must be satisfied, in particular the pushout of any map and a cofibration $\Y\l \X\into \Z$ exists in $\C{W}$, and is denoted $\Y\cup_\X\Z$.
+These categories were introduced by Waldhausen \cite[Section 1.2]{akts}, under the name of \emph{categories with cofibrations and weak equivalences}, as a general setting where a reasonable $K$-theory can be defined extending Quillen's \cite{hakt}.

 \begin{exm} The following are three simple examples of Waldhausen categories: \begin{itemize} \item An \emph{exact category} $\C{E}$ is a full additive subcategory of an abelian category closed under extensions.
 A short exact sequence in $\C{E}$ is a short exact sequence in the ambient abelian category between objects in $\C{E}$.
 The first arrow of a short exact sequence in $\C E$ is called an \emph{admissible monomorphism}.
-Admissible monomorphisms are the cofibrations of a Waldhausen category structure on $\C{E}$ with weak equivalences given by isomorphisms $\we(\C E)=\iso{\C{E}}$.
+Admissible monomorphisms are the cofibrations of a Waldhausen category structure on $\C{E}$ where weak equivalences are isomorphisms $\we(\C E)=\iso{\C{E}}$.
 One must also choose a zero object $0$ in $\C E$.
-Examples of exact categories are abelian categories, the category $\mathbf{Proj}(R)$ of finitely generated projective modules over a ring~$R$, and the category $\mathbf{Vect}(X)$ of vector bundles over a scheme or a manifold $X$.
+Examples of exact categories are abelian categories, the category $\mathbf{proj}(R)$ of finitely generated projective modules over a ring~$R$, and the category $\mathbf{vect}(X)$ of vector bundles of finite rank over a scheme or a manifold $X$.

 \item The category $C^b(\C{E})$ of bounded complexes in an exact category $\C E$.
-Cofibrations are levelwise split monomorphisms and weak equivalences are quasi-isomorphisms, i.e.\ chain morphisms inducing isomorphism in homology computed in the ambient abelian category.
+Cofibrations are levelwise split monomorphisms and weak equivalences are quasi-isomorphisms, i.e.\ chain morphisms inducing isomorphisms in homology computed in the ambient abelian category.
 The distinguished zero object is the complex with $0$ everywhere.

 \item The category $C^b(\C{E})$ with the same weak equivalences and distinguished zero object as above, but levelwise admissible monomorphisms as cofibrations.
 This Waldhausen category has the same $K$-theory as the previous one.
-We will always assume that $C^b(\C{E})$ is endowed with this Waldhausen category structure so that the inclusion $\C{E}\r C^b(\C{E})$ of complexes concentrated in degree $0$ preserves cofibrations, weak equivalences and distinguished zero objects. \end{itemize} \end{exm}
+We will always assume that $C^b(\C{E})$ is endowed with this Waldhausen category structure so that the inclusion of complexes concentrated in degree~$0$, $\C{E}\subset C^b(\C{E})$, preserves all the structure. \end{itemize} \end{exm}

 Coproducts $\X\sqcup \Y=\X\cup_0\Y$ exist in $\C{W}$.
-Also for any cofibration $\X\into \Y$ we have a \emph{cofiber sequence}
+Also, for any cofibration $f\colon \X\into \Y$ we have a \emph{cofiber sequence}